 © Interaction Design Foundation, CC BY-SA 4.0

-Your profile picture is the first thing people notice, so make it count.
-Here's how to choose a professional yet approachable headshot:
+Your profile picture is the first thing people notice—it’s a natural thing—so be sure you make it count.
+Here’s how to choose a professional yet approachable headshot:

-• Lighting: Good lighting is crucial!
-Opt for natural light or well-lit indoor settings to avoid harsh shadows.
+Lighting—Good lighting is crucial!
+So, pick natural light or well-lit indoor settings to avoid harsh shadows or murkiness.

-While not essential, a background image can add a personal touch and further showcase your brand or current work.
+While it’s not an essential, a background image can add a personal touch and further showcase your brand or current work.
 Here are some tips for choosing a background image:

-• Alignment: Choose something visually appealing and related to your UX niche.
-For example, a captivating UI design you created, an image representing the design thinking process, or a simple background that complements your profile colors.
+Alignment—Pick something that’s visually appealing and that is related to your UX niche—for example, a captivating UI design you created, an image representing the design thinking process, or a simple background that complements your profile colors.

 3. Keywords and Skills

 Sprinkle in relevant UX keywords throughout your profile.
-Consider these:
+Consider:

-In the “Skills” section, don't simply list skills—quantify them!
-Show recruiters the impact of your work and add specific achievements related to each skill.
+In the “Skills” section, don’t simply list skills—quantify them!
+Show recruiters how much you’ve done, as in the impact of your work and add specific achievements related to each skill.
 Here are some examples:

 Tailor Your LinkedIn Profile to Your Career Goals

-The key to take full advantage of your LinkedIn profile is to tailor it to your unique specialization.
+What’s the key to taking full advantage of your LinkedIn profile?
+It’s to tailor it to your unique specialization.

 UX Designer

-Craft an "Experience" section that delves into your design journey.
-Here, tell the story of your UX design process.
+Craft an “Experience” section that delves into your design journey.
+For that, tell the story of your UX design process.
 Describe specific projects where you employed user research methodologies, crafted user-friendly UI/UX designs, built interactive prototypes, and conducted rigorous user testing to iterate and refine your designs.

-Next, leverage the "Portfolio and Featured" section to showcase a variety of UX design projects.
-Choose projects that not only display your visual design skills but also emphasize your commitment to a user-centered design approach.
-Be very clear about your role in each project.
+Next, leverage the “Portfolio and Featured” section to showcase a variety of UX design projects you’ve worked on.
+Make sure you choose projects that don’t just display your visual design skills but emphasize your commitment to a user-centered design approach too.
+Be crystal clear about your role in each project—clarity there is something that can pay serious dividends from the other side of the hiring table, and it will show them you’re well aware of what you do, how you do it, and what you can do for them.

 UI Designer

 Showcase projects that demonstrate UI design mastery (hierarchy, balance, contrast) across platforms.
-Highlight your meticulous eye for detail and its impact on user experience.
-What’s more, let your visuals dazzle!
+Really go for the best ones you’ve got—and highlight your meticulous eye for detail and its impact on user experience.
+What’s more, let your visuals dazzle on there!
 Feature strong UI projects with close-ups that showcase your style and attention to detail.
-Integrate UI principles, tools, and prototyping skills throughout your profile.
+Be sure to integrate UI principles, tools, and prototyping skills throughout your profile.

 UX Researcher

 Showcase projects where you used interviews, surveys, and usability testing to gather data.
-Show your analytical skills and explain how you identified user needs and pain points.
-Feature interesting visuals like user personas, or data visualizations (heatmaps, journey maps).
-Also, integrate user research methodologies and data analysis tools throughout your profile.
+An incisive mind is what employers are after too, so show your analytical skills and explain how you identified user needs and pain points.
+Feature interesting visuals like user personas or data visualizations (heatmaps, journey maps).
+What’s more, integrate user research methodologies and data analysis tools throughout your profile—it’ll help show you know your stuff well.

 UX Leader/Manager

 Describe how you built high-performing UX teams and achieved successful projects (quantify wins).
-Showcase team growth through mentorship or training.
+Showcase team growth through mentorship or training—and portray the leader in you as a source of inspiration and strength a new company would be only too glad to have on board.
 Share your strategic vision and feature presentations or case studies that showcase your leadership in successful UX projects.
-Add team member testimonials for extra impact.
+Add team member testimonials for extra impact—they can speak volumes in your favor.
 Overall, highlight UX team leadership, communication, mentorship, project management, and strategic thinking throughout your profile.
+Many eyes will be scanning for these things to decide on who they want on their shortlist for interviewing or hiring.

 Cultivate Your UX Presence on LinkedIn: Engagement and Networking